psychemedia/storytelling-notes/godmother-death.md

 Godfather Death, or Godmother Death, *(Aarne-Thompson-Uther tale type 332)* tells the tale of young child, born of poor parents, who has Death for their godparent.

 Death teaches the child a trick or two about how to tell whether someone who is seriously ill would survive or die.
 With this knowledge, the child becomes a great doctor.
-But the child/doctor goes against the instruction of Death, and saves two people should have otherwise died.
+But the child/doctor goes against the instruction of Death, and saves two or three people who should have otherwise died.
 Death is not happy.
 The child/doctor is shown how lives are represented and Death makes his feelings known...

 ## The Grimm Versions

-The story of Godfather Death appears in Grimms' collection in two slightly different versions.
+As with many of the tales found in Grimm, the story of Godfather Death appears in slightly different forms depending on which edition of Grimms' collection you refer to.

 The following example, taken from a translation in 1853, represents the "settled" version of the tale according to the Grimm brothers.